fwup-home/fwup/README.md

-meta-platform        | Platform that this update runs on (e.g., rpi or bbb) meta-architecture    | Platform architectures (e.g., arm) meta-creation-date   | Timestamp when the update was created (automatically added)
+meta-platform        | Platform that this update runs on (e.g., rpi or bbb) meta-architecture    | Platform architectures (e.g., arm) meta-creation-date   | Timestamp when the update was created (automatically added) meta-fwup-version    | Version of fwup used to create the update (automatically added)

 After setting the above options, it is necessary to create scopes for other options.
 The currently available scopes are: